alokvermaei2007/ci4/README.md

-Sure, here's a sample README file that you can use to document your shell script and the project:
+here's a sample README file that you can use to document your shell script and the project:

 # CodeIgniter Project Setup Script